AM71113363/MAC-Edit/readme.txt

 IMPORTANT:
-Remember the actual MAC address, there no backup feature with "MAC-Edit.exe",
+Remember the actual MAC address, there is no backup feature with "MAC-Edit.exe",